SharpSpring - Consensus Indicates Potential 10.0% Upside

 SharpSpring with ticker code (SHSP) now have 5 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 25 and 17 and has a mean target at 19.2.
+The range between the high target price and low target price is between 25 and 17 with the average target price sitting at 19.2.
 Given that the stocks previous close was at 17.46 this indicates there is a potential upside of 10.0%.
-There is a 50 day moving average of 15.46 and the 200 day MA is 11.15.
+The day 50 moving average is 15.46 while the 200 day moving average is 11.15.
 The company has a market cap of $222m.
 Find out more information at: http://sharpspring.com

 SharpSpring operates as a cloud-based marketing technology company worldwide.
 The company offers SharpSpring, a marketing automation Software as Service platform that uses features, such as web tracking, lead scoring, and automated workflow; and SharpSpring Mail+ product, a subset of the full suite solution, which focuses on traditional email marketing.
 It also provides Perfect Audience, a cloud-based platform that offers display retargeting software products and services.
 The company serves various organizations, including marketing agencies and small and medium size businesses, associations, and non-profits.
 It markets and sells its products and services through internal sales teams and third party resellers.
 The company was formerly known as SMTP and changed its name to SharpSpring in December 2015.
 SharpSpring was founded in 1998 and is headquartered in Gainesville, Florida.